theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table/load-an-extraction-in-oracle.md

 lang: en_GB
 ---

-The following steps depict the loading of the extraction in an Oracle Database.
+The following steps depict the loading of the extraction in an Oracle database.

 To load an extraction, an Oracle destination needs to be created and defined.